crunchy-devops/edb-assessment/django-polls-postgresql/SECOND_STEP.md

 ```

 ## Load some data
-In goland, use the database tab on left side.
+In goland, use the database tab on right-hand side.
 Set a postgresql database connection
-Right click on the table polls_choice and select Import Data from  File
+Right-click on the table polls_choice and select Import Data from  File
 Select the file to load in the directory data postgres_public_polls_choice.csv
 Do the same for the table polls_question